 - Don’t hike to the Colorado River and back in one day.
 While it’s not impossible, it’s extremely strenuous and you may find yourself in a precarious situation.
 Yes, even if you’re in a good shape.
 Instead, apply for a Backcountry Permit and do the trek over two days.
 This is recommended regardless, as you can experience camping inside the Canyon.

-- Sunscreen, a hat, a safety whistle and a headlamp/flashlight in case you get caught on the trails after dark should all be in your pack.
+- Sunscreen, a hat, a safety whistle, proper hiking attire, and a headlamp/flashlight in case you get caught on the trails after dark should all be in your pack.

 Have you visited the Grand Canyon?
 Please share your experiences and recommendations in the comments below.